7 Best Cameras for Capturing 360 Content in 2020

 DSLRs

-DSLRs, or digital single lens reflex, is a professional camera that can take both regular as well as panoramic images.
+DSLR, or digital single lens reflex, is a professional camera that can take regular and panoramic images.

-Unlike 360 cameras, DSLR images must be stitched using certain software -such as PTGui - which often takes longer, however, the quality is exceptional.
+Unlike 360 cameras, DSLR images must be stitched using specific software -such as PTGui - which often takes longer; however, the quality is exceptional.

 Although they are typically bigger and bulkier than other cameras, DSLRs are excellent at capturing high-quality images.
-The best part, however, is that they allow photographers to look through a lens to best focus a shot.
+The best part, however, is that they allow photographers to look through a lens to focus a shot best.

 This capability makes DSLRs excellent cameras for capturing 360 content—not to mention they have a wide range of price points.